 Eventually, some of my students began taking ownership of their learning.
 I could let them set the direction.
 And my role was to support them in meeting their own goals.

-I call this the MLS (Manage, Lead, Support) Approach.
+I call this the LMS (Lead, Manage, Support) Approach.
 The idea is that there is no one right way to manage students or build classroom culture.
 Instead, educators should rely on the strategies that are right for them and their students.

 But that doesn’t mean “my way or the highway.”
 We need to consider what our students need, and what they’re capable of.
 With the goal of gradually helping them take ownership.